Kosova e Re lignite power plant, Kosovo

 Kosovo currently wastes much of the electricity it produces in its two highly polluting lignite plants: In 2018, nearly 28 percent was lost from the distribution system through technical losses and non-payment (around half each), and much more is wasted through lack of energy efficiency measures.
 Yet the Kosovo government plans to build a new 500 MW lignite plant (around 450 MW net), Kosova e Re or New Kosovo.

 We closely follow international public finance and bring critical updates from the ground.

 The Kosovar state obliges itself to buy the plant’s electricity, thus giving itself no incentive to develop low-carbon and potentially cheaper options.
-As electricity prices have already caused protests in Kosovo, it remains to be seen how the government will manage to pass these prices onto consumers without causing a major revolt.
+As electricity prices have already caused protests in Kosovo, it remains to be seen how these prices could be passed onto consumers without causing a major revolt.

 Concerns about costs have been heightened by the Kosova e Re project only receiving a single bid, which meant there was never any real chance of getting good value for money.
 The government has been congratulating itself for securing a reduction of the internal rate of return from 27 percent to 18.5 percent, but this is still very high indeed.

 Poor quality environmental impact assessments (EIAs) are unfortunately common in the Balkans, but approving an EIA for a 500 MW coal plant without any public consultation taking place is still quite exceptional.The news slipped out during a Parliament session in January 2019 and when BIRN Kosovo followed up with the Government, it was confirmed that the environmental impact assessment had been approved in December 2018.
 Kosovar NGOs therefore initiated a lawsuit against the Government and submitted a complaint to the Energy Community regarding violations of the EU EIA Directive.
 Both are pending as of January 2020.